 There in his office Sam would be, on the phone, day after day, keeping in tune with what was going on, making sure that what transpired was what needed to be done, never letting up.
 Sam Regenstrief was the classic workaholic.
-He'd think nothing of starting a meeting late in the afternoon and going way into the night, or of calling a meeting on Sunday morning.
+He'd think nothing of starting a meeting late in the afternoon and Secretary Marilyn Mitchell kept Sam organized for thirty years going way into the night, or of calling a meeting on Sunday morning.
 The people out on the firing line, especially in manufacturing, engineering, and tooling, never got a moment to sit back and relax.
 They wanted to, but Sam wouldn't let them.
 That's what gave D&M the energy of success.